vrimori/visualstudio-docs.ja-jp/docs/test/using-code-coverage-to-determine-how-much-code-is-being-tested.md

 ---
-title: "コード カバレッジを使用した、テストされるプロジェクトのコード割合の確認 | Microsoft Docs"
-ms.custom:
-ms.date: 11/04/2016
-ms.reviewer:
+title: Using Code Coverage to Determine How Much Code is being Tested | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer: